47degrees/fp-with-arrow-videos/Functor.md

 - `f` is the function transforming the wrapped value.
 - `map()` returns the transformed value wrapped into the same context: `F<A> -> F<B>`

-^ This just means, that you'll pass in a mapping function that can operate over the wrapped value inside the type constructor, and then return the already mapped value wrapped again inside of F.
+^ This just means, that you'll pass a mapping function that can operate over the wrapped value inside the type constructor, and then return the already mapped value wrapped again inside of F.
 ^ So you're basically providing a mapping function for the F type.

 ---